jobisnar/Advanced-Deep-Learning/README.md

 # CoE 197F Advanced Deep Learning Project
 ## Semantic Segmentation Network

-This project is a Pytorch reproduction of a semantic segmentation network that was originally written in Keras: https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras/tree/master/chapter12-segmentation
+This project is a Pytorch reproduction of a semantic segmentation network that was originally written in Keras: <br>
+https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras/tree/master/chapter12-segmentation

-In this link is the pre-trained weights for batch size = 5, epoch = 40 https://drive.google.com/file/d/1K9hGNf2aRlDiLuxoC1FhAmoCzNzFr4mR/view?usp=sharing
+In this link is the pre-trained weights for batch size = 5, epoch = 40 <br>
+https://drive.google.com/file/d/1K9hGNf2aRlDiLuxoC1FhAmoCzNzFr4mR/view?usp=sharing

 ### Below are some examples of the output images